itheodoridis/prometheus_with_grafana_and_terraform/README.md

 ## Description
 This is a an example for how to setup a Service Level Monitoring platform for an organization based on Prometheus for scraping data from various systems and services and Grafana for visualization and Terraform to deploy Grafana resources.
 It serves as support for a relevant blog post at https://www.mythryll.com/ here: https://www.mythryll.com/?p=3648.
+It's a series of blog posts, with part 1 here: https://www.mythryll.com/?p=3329.

 ## Licensing - Self involvement
 You can use this code, a license will be added soon (MIT).
 There is no product (all relevant software used is easily procured and open source) and the knowledge for how to set everything up belongs to everybody.
 If you want my services. you have to pay that.
 If yoiu need a small push, feel free to contact me.
 I will answer questions and show directions (plus you can read the blog posts).
 But that's it.